How to Keep Tires From Dry Rotting: Expert Tips About Tires Protection

 • Tire Hot Shine Glosses

-Repairing Dry RotTED Tires
+Repairing Dry dry-rotted tires

 3. When to Replace Dry RotTED Tires

-That said, here are some common signs that you need to replace your dry rot tires.
+Here are some common signs that you need to replace your dry rot tires.

 • Tread depth that is not deep enough (between 4/32nds – 3/32nds)